astropy/ccdproc/docs/ccdproc/reduction_toolbox.rst

 Filter and Convolution
 ----------------------

-There are several functions for `numpy.ndarray` across the scientific python
+There are several convolution and filter functions for `numpy.ndarray` across the scientific python packages:
-packages:

-- ``scipy.ndimage``, offers a variety of filters.
+- ``scipy.ndimage.filters``, offers a variety of filters.
 - ``astropy.convolution``, offers some filters which also handle ``NaN`` values.
-- ``scikit-image.filters``, offers several filters which can also handle masks but are limited to special data types (mostly unsigned integers).
+- ``scikit-image.filters``, offers several filters which can also handle masks but are mostly limited to special data types (mostly unsigned integers).

-For convenience one of these is also accessible through the ``ccdproc`` package namespace which accept `~ccdproc.CCDData` objects and then also returns one:
+For convenience one of these is also accessible through the ``ccdproc`` package namespace which accepts `~ccdproc.CCDData` objects and then also returns one:

 - `~ccdproc.median_filter`